Barbara Dickson: Personal life

-Dickson married former actor Oliver Cookson 1984 who now works as an Assistant Director in television for the BBC, and has three sons.
-She and her family live in Edinburgh.
-She was awarded an OBE in the Queen's New Year Honours in 2002 for her services to Music and Drama.
+In 1984, Dickson married former actor Oliver Cookson, who went on to work as an Assistant Director in television for the BBC, and has three sons.
+As of 2015, she and her family had lived in Edinburgh for a number of years.
+She was appointed an OBE in the Queen's New Year Honours in 2002 for her services to Music and Drama.

-Interviewed for 'Fern Britton Meets' in 2017, Dickson discussed her conversion to Catholicism while living in Richmond during her 30s and the crisis that she had suffered while appearing in Willy Russell's Blood Brothers Liverpool stage production.
-The crisis resulted in Dickson taking a four-week break from her starring role: once she sufficiently recuperated, Dickson moved to London's West End, when Blood Brothers Liverpool run transferred there.
-She admitted that her personal crisis led to many years of stage fright and she withdrew from public performing until therapy helped to work through her anxieties.
+Interviewed for Fern Britton Meets in 2017, Dickson discussed her conversion to Catholicism while living in Richmond during her 30s, and the crisis that she had suffered while appearing in Willy Russell's Blood Brothers 2004 Liverpool stage production.
+It resulted in Dickson taking a four-week break from her starring role; once she had sufficiently recuperated, Dickson moved to London's West End, when the Blood Brothers Liverpool run transferred there.
+She said that her personal crisis led to many years of stage fright and she withdrew from public performing until therapy helped to work through her anxieties.